Highlights of Vietnam - 9 Days

 Day 1: Arrive in Hanoi

-Day 2: Village Visit and Hanoi City Tour
+Day 2: Village Visit & Hanoi City Tour

 This morning you'll visit several villages just outside of the city.
 Learn about rural traditions and customs as you walk and cycle around the villages.
 Stop in at local markets and temples to catch a glimpse of daily life.
 Then you'll attend a cooking demonstration before joining a local family for lunch.
 In the afternoon return to Hanoi.

 Visit some of the many museums and temples, and check out Hoa Lo Prison, nicknamed the "Hanoi Hilton" by American POWs during the Vietnam War.
 Later in the day, you'll bike around the stunning Hoan Kiem Lake and the fascinating Old Quarter.
 There you'll attend a water puppet show, a quintessential Hanoi experience.
-Dinner tonight is up to you - check out some of Hanoi's bohemian cafes and bars.
+Dinner tonight is up to you—for an authentic evening, check out some of Hanoi's bohemian cafés and bars.

-Day 3: Mai Chau and Hiking in Pu Luong
+Day 3: Transfer to Mai Chau, Hiking in Pu Luong

 Today you'll leave Hanoi in the morning and drive west with your guide to the rural Mai Chau region, about four hours away.
 Mai Chau is known for its lush green valleys and is home to several ethnic Thai villages.
 You'll make your way to the Thai village of Pom Coong, where you'll meet some of the locals and enjoy a delicious lunch.